A protected activity is an action an employee may take without danger of being lawfully fired for it. Protected activities include:

 Oftentimes, employers fire an employee for reasons unclear to the employee, but very well-known to employment lawyers.
 One example is employees who take intermittent FMLA (Family and Medical Leave Act) leave.
 While employers are required by law to provide FMLA leave, it is often very inconvenient for them to do so.
 Because they cannot legally tell the employee that FMLA leave was the reason for termination, employers often come up with a false reason that’s not illegal — in other words, a pretext.

-If you feel your employer may have used a pretext for firing you, take the first step toward getting the compensation you deserve by contacting us today.
+If you feel your employer may have used a pretext for firing you, take the first step toward getting the compensation you deserve by contacting a wrongful termination lawyer at Wrongful Termination Law Group today.

 Just as consumers have the right to select and return purchases, at-will employment grants similar rights to employers regarding the hiring and firing of employees.